Pascal4195/What-can-my-paybox-do-/README.md

-# What Can My Agent Do?
+# What Can My Pay box Agent Do?

 An unofficial, community-made visual guide to what AI agents can currently do with [PayBox by MoonPay](https://paybox.sh).
 Static site, no backend, no